MennaSaeed22/ChineseTrafficSigns/README.md

 ## Contributors

-Lymphoma project is made possible by the contributions of the following team members:
+project is made possible by the contributions of the following team members:

 - Menna Allah Saed - preprocessing + first model
 - Omar Alaa - second model